De Quervain Tenosynovitis

 Note any activity that causes pain or swelling.
 If possible, avoid or limit that activity.

-Put a cold pack on your thumb.
+Put a cold pack on your wrist.
 To make an ice pack, put ice cubes in a plastic bag that seals at the top.
 Wrap the bag in a clean, thin towel or cloth.
-Hold this to your thumb for up to 20 minutes at a time.
+Hold this to your wrist for up to 20 minutes at a time.
 Don't put ice directly on the skin.

 Follow up with your healthcare provider, or as advised.
 You may need more treatment if your injury is severe or if your symptoms don't get better.
 This additional treatment may include local injections, physical therapy, and surgery.